gcloud11/Quiz-Biz/README.md

 # Quiz-Biz

-I  this project, it was requipred to build a timed code quiz with multiple-choice questions.
+In this project, it was requipred to build a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 User Story